Ganatantra Mandap

 Musical Garden

-Inaugurated in February 2006, the Musical Garden was President A.P.J.
+Inaugurated in February 2006, the Musical Garden is the then President A.P.J.
 Abdul Kalam’s initiative.
 It is an example of human creativity through contact between music and science.
 Set up in the President’s Estate in an area that was earlier used as a nursery, the Musical Garden has three large water fountains that demonstrate digital electronics, electromagnetism, hydro dynamics and hydrostatics.
 The music is digitized and the audio system fed through computerized programme controller.

 Rectangular Garden